Autumn Retreat: Sitting in the Presence of the Earth Mother

 If you are a beginner to meditation and mindfulness practice, we ask that you contact (Rev.) Andrew, our Retreat Director to discuss your practice and how this can be of best support to you.

-An invitation into Not Knowing from (Rev.) Andrew Blake and Sarana Institute:
+An invitation from (Rev.) Andrew Blake and Sarana Institute:

 Two Hands Together,